National Children's Orchestra of Great Britain: Orchestral Weeks

+Prior to 2026, the Under 14 Orchestra was known as the Main Orchestra.

+Prior to 2026, Orchestral Weeks were called the National Orchestras.

 These national orchestras represent the highest standard of music making within NCO and bring together some of the most talented and experienced musicians of their age from across the country.
 Being a member of the national orchestra is recognition of each young musician's exceptional musical ability.

 Each national orchestra meets twice a year at residential courses around the UK, where they receive training from leading music tutors and conductors.
-Main and Under 13 Orchestras have an eight-day course in the spring and another eight-day course in the summer, both ending in a public concert in a major venue, as well as a non-residential winter weekend for the Main orchestra.
-The Under 12 Orchestra has two 7-day courses a year with one private concert and one public after the second course.
+Under 14 and Under 13 Orchestras have an eight-day course in the spring and another eight-day course in the summer, both ending in a public concert in a major venue, as well as a non-residential winter weekend for the Under 14 orchestra.
+The Under 12 Orchestra has two 7-day courses a year with one private concert and one public concert after the second course.
 The courses are spent in sectionals and full orchestral rehearsals, preparing repertoire to be played at the end of course concert.
 Time is allocated for recreation and wellbeing sessions organised by the wellbeing lead.
 Each morning there is also a 'Thought for the Day' given by a Music Tutor, a member of Support Staff, Admin Team, the Wellbeing Lead, Creative Lead or a guest visitor.

 Furthermore, a creative programme called 'Surround Sound' is where each National Orchestra is split into 14 groups, consisting of a mix of instruments across the orchestra.
-Each group of young musicians compose their own piece, typically over 3 hour long sessions, based on an allocated prompt within an overarching theme.
+Each group of young musicians compose their own piece, typically over three hour-long sessions, based on an allocated prompt within an overarching theme.
 At the culmination of these sessions, the entire orchestra comes together for a 'Surround Sound Sharing'.
-Each group performs their composition in front of the entire orchestra and the creative lead for the course ties together these individual compositions into one singular story.
+Each group performs their composition in front of the entire orchestra and the creative lead for the course ties together these individual compositions into one cohesive story.